JeremieP69/JeremieP69/README.md

 During this experiment, I identified a gap between product requirements, UI prototyping and user story generation.
 I am exploring how AI workflows could use validated UI prototypes as context to generate more consistent development-ready stories.

-Tools I use or experiment with: ChatGPT / Codex, Claude, LLM APIs, Cursor, Lovable, Figma Make, n8n.
+Tools I use or experiment with: ChatGPT / Codex, Claude, LLM APIs.

 ---